 Exciting times!
 This month marks a full year since I quit social media.

-I get asked about it all the time, so I thought I’d write you a long post and share with you:
+I get asked about it all the time, so I thought I’d write you a long post and share my no-social media journey with you:

 Want to list to this as a podcast instead?